Pepe (footballer, born 1983): 2007–11: Transfer and rise to prominence

-2011–17 seasons
+2011–17: European and domestic success and departure

 On 12 July 2011, Pepe extended his contract with Real Madrid again, until the end of the 2015–16 season.
 In a match against Osasuna on 6 November, he scored the team's second goal in an eventual 7–1 home routing.
 In the first match of the Copa del Rey quarter-final against Barcelona on 18 January 2012, he stamped on the hand of Lionel Messi, who was on the ground after having been fouled.
 The incident drew strong criticism from the Spanish media, who also noted his coming-together with Cesc Fàbregas earlier in the 1–2 home defeat, but he insisted that the incident, which was not seen by the referee, was "unintentional".
 On 23 January, the Royal Spanish Football Federation cleared him of any wrongdoing.

 On 21 March 2012, Pepe was involved in another serious incident: after a 1–1 away draw against Villarreal in which he was booked and Real Madrid finished with nine players, he confronted referee José Luis Paradas Romero in the locker room area, saying, "What a ripoff motherfucker."
 Two days later, he was suspended for two matches.

 In the 2011–12 season, Pepe formed a formidable centre back partnership with Sergio Ramos.
 That campaign, he went on to make 29 appearances in La Liga and 45 appearances in all competitions as Real Madrid claimed their 32nd league title.

 On 19 August 2012, in the league opener against Valencia, Pepe collided with Real Madrid goalkeeper Iker Casillas in the play that led to the visitors equalising the score 1–1 (the final result).
 He was subsequently taken to hospital for observation, being released the following day.
 Amid feuds with Mourinho, Pepe lost his starting place to Raphaël Varane throughout the season and would end up getting into a scuffle with Atlético Madrid manager Diego Simeone from the substitutes' bench in the 2013 Copa del Rey Final.

 In the 2013–14 season, Pepe had a personal career high number of goals scored and appearances made for Real Madrid, making 11 appearances in their La Decima winning campaign in the 2013-14 UEFA Champions League.
-Carlo Ancelotti, the Real Madrid manager at the time, spoke of his importance saying, "We’re more assured with him.
+Carlo Ancelotti, the Real Madrid manager at the time, spoke of his importance saying, "We're more assured with him.
 He gives us confidence, personality and he helps the other players; he is very important for them."
 In the 2015–16 season, Pepe made nine appearances in the UEFA Champions League and 31 appearances in all competitions.
 He started the match when the team won the Champions League final against Atlético Madrid in a penalty shoot-out at San Siro, Milan.

-In his last year playing for Real Madrid, Pepe had an injury-riddled season, in which he made 13 appearances, when Madrid won their 33rd La Liga and the 2016–17 UEFA Champions League, defeating Juventus in the final at Principality Stadium, Cardiff.
+In his last year playing for Real Madrid, Pepe had an injury-riddled season, in which he made 13 appearances, when Madrid won their 33rd La Liga and their twelfth UEFA Champions League title, defeating Juventus in the final at Principality Stadium, Cardiff.